whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - No more shutdown panics
     - For 10.14 or prior, BT kexts are to be replaced with RehabMan's version for stable functionality
     - Will provide a guide to installation and booting with OC if my build is as stablized as Clover
-2. Clover (10.14.4-10.14.6)
-    - Between MBP11,1 and MBP14,1, the former boots a couple seconds faster.
-The latter has better options one of which is the built-in "Hey Siri" recognition as well as the aforementioned "easier" USB custom power injection.
-Your choice.

 ## Credits